imazen/resizer/Plugins/Watermark/readme.md

 * **fontSize** the height in pixels of the text.
 May not be very accurate, GDI isn't great at font heights.
 Will definitely vary with your font choice.
 * **outlineColor** - The color for the outline of the text.
 Only rendered if outlineWidth >0
 * **outlineWidth** - How many pixels wide to draw the outline.
 As the outline is under the text, start with 3 for a 1px outline, and increase by adding 2.
-* **glowColor** - The color for the glow effect
+* **glowColor** - The color for the glow effect.
 * **glowWidth** - The width of the glow effect.
 As the glow is under the text, start with 3 for a 1px outline, and increase by adding 2.
 * **rendering** - (3.1.5+) The rendering algorithm for the text.
 Valid values are SystemDefault, SingleBitPerPixelGridFit, SingleBitPerPixel, AntiAliasGridFit, AntiAlias, and ClearTypeGridFit.
-The default before 3.1.5 was ClearTypeGridFit, afterwards the default was AntiAliasGridFit.
+The default before 3.1.5 was ClearTypeGridFit.
+Afterwards, the default was AntiAliasGridFit.

 ## Managed API